mdaffin/disconnected.systems/site/blog/archlinux-meta-packages/index.md

 This is a hidden and quite powerful feature of this method.
 Whereas on most Arch Linux systems you might see hundreds of packages explicitly installed with no way to track why you installed them, we only have a handful.
-This is actually very useful as it lets you track bloat on your systems over time where you can either promote them to one of your meta-packages if you use them a lot or remove them from your systems if you don't.
+This is actually useful as it lets you track bloat on your systems over time where you can either promote them to one of your meta-packages if you use them a lot or remove them from your systems if you don't.
 You also have the option of commenting the dependencies in your meta-packages to remind you why you added